lantelyes/uploadr/README.md

 ### Known Bugs
 * The client will sometimes send a junk request after an upload attempt
 * The message for no files found is sometimes incorrect
-* File names will loose special characters on upload
+* File names will lose special characters on upload

 ## Features